leorejwan/arkiq-docs/docs/index.md

 ### IQSL

 This device has two parts: the leak sensor, that it's also a transmitter.
-If connected to a jack, it can extend the Leak detection probs, or can also receive information from the *Toilet Sensor*
+If connected to a headphone jack, it can extend the Leak detection probs, or can also receive information from the **Toilet Sensor**

-*By default at arkIQ, all IQSL is connected to a Toilet Sensor*
+**By default at arkIQ, all IQSL is connected to a Toilet Sensor**

-*1- Heartbeat Packet (fPort = 0x01)*
+**1- Heartbeat Packet (fPort = 0x01)**
 Attributes:
 Battery Voltage (V)
 batteryPercentage (%)